Azure/azure-sdk-for-java/sdk/communication/azure-communication-callingserver/swagger/README.md

     from: CallParticipant
     to: CallParticipantInternal
 - rename-model:
-    from: AudioRoutingGroupResult
+    from: AudioGroupResult
-    to: AudioRoutingGroupResultInternal
+    to: AudioGroupResultInternal
 - rename-model:
-    from: CreateAudioRoutingGroupResult
+    from: CreateAudioGroupResult
-    to: CreateAudioRoutingGroupResultInternal
+    to: CreateAudioGroupResultInternal
 - rename-model:
     from: JoinCallResult
     to: JoinCallResultInternal